- Identify the various sections of the interface.

 - Cite how to manage contacts in Skype for Business.

-- Installing the Skype for Business application
+- Describe how the Skype for Business voicemail features function.

-- Recording a call or meeting
+- Describe how to record a call or meeting.

 Skill Level Intermediate